codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

 ## Search for Recipes (String Request)
 What if the app already knows that the user wants to perform a search, and just needs to prompt them for the search query?
 This sounds like a job for a `SAYStringRequest`!

 A `SAYStringRequest` does what it sounds like: it asks the user for a string.
-We can cause the request to be presented a few different ways, including via a button tap or as a followup to a previous request (maybe our Search command from the previous example didn't hear a search query).
+We can present the string request in a few different ways, including via a button tap or as a followup to a previous request (maybe our Search command from the previous example needed a clarification).

 For this example, we'll present the request when the microphone button is tapped.
 We start by overriding `SAYCommandBarController`'s delegate, and implementing the `SAYCommandBarDelegate` methods in `ViewController.m`.